icewind1991/haze/README.md

  - `ldap`: setup an LDAP server
  - `onlyoffice` setup an onlyoffice document server
  - `push` setup [client push](https://github.com/nextcloud/notify_push)
+ - `smb`: setup a samba server for external storage use

 #### Run tests in a new instance